chrischne/Mappa/README.md

-Added support for mapbox gl js version 2.15.0
+In this fork of Mappa, added support for mapbox gl js version 2.15.0

 ![mappa](website/static/img/logo_small.png)